- Nowadays publishing materials online is not a big deal, but how important is print advertising? Is it still an advertising strategy worth pursuing?

-- Let's take a look on how cost-effective print advertising can be
+- Let's take a look at how cost-effective print advertising is and whether it's something you should do for your business.

 In this digital age, the comparison between print and online advertising is at the forefront of marketers’ minds.
 Is online marketing the future?
 Is print really dying?
 Should we still invest in print?
 Is it risky to disregard print advertising altogether?